microsoft/SqlParser/README.md

 This library provides basic syntax parsing and binding for the T-SQL language for many versions and editions of Microsoft SQL Server and Azure SQL Database.

+The license and contribution information in this repo does NOT apply to the Microsoft.SqlServer.Management.SqlParser library itself.
+See the Nuget page above for licensing and other information.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a